18F/handbook/_pages/business-units/18f/projects-partners/collaboration-tools.md

 - Qualtrics has a GSA ATO and FedRAMP authorized.
 - A System of Records Notice (SORN) is related to the Privacy Act.
 [SORNs are under the Chief Privacy Officer's jurisdiction](https://www.gsa.gov/reference/gsa-privacy-program/systems-of-records-privacy-act) and are posted in the Federal Register for review.
 Qualtrics is covered under SORN GSA-CIO-3.
 - Qualtrics should be used if you're collecting feedback that is directly helping GSA; not another agency.
 For example: if you're working with NIH, you cannot collect data for NIH using GSA's Qualtrics account.
-- Please use Google Forms if you're collecting feedback from stickly internal-GSA employees.
+- Please use Google Forms if you're collecting feedback from people with GSA emails.
 - Per [GSA's Survey Order](https://insite.gsa.gov/directives-library/gsa-customer-supplier-surveys-), OCE is “responsible for ensuring survey materials distributed to recipients outside of GSA and/or across all of GSA meet agency standards.”
 Meaning that all Qualtrics surveys need to be approved by OCE before distribution.
 - You can find more information on Qualtrics and GSA's feedback collection efforts [HERE](https://insite.gsa.gov/services-and-offices/staff-offices/office-of-customer-experience/surveys-and-feedback-collection)